Considering entering a contract race?

 That said, the obvious Faustian flipside is that in cutting these corners, that cash buyer risks not carrying out all the worthwhile checks and on the property in question and ensuring as much as possible that the property is worth the money they are prepared to spend on it.

-Actually no - there are obviously always going to be failures in contract races - and the seller holds all the cards.
+No - there are always going to be failures in contract races and the seller holds all the cards.

 Unfortunately, if you were one of the initial buyers involved in the race, you do not have any recourse and may find yourself with an expensive legal bill for works undertaken.